computer-communication-security-club/ctf-night/README.md

 ### Code of Conduct

-Help us keep Angular open and inclusive.
-Please read and follow our [Code of Conduct][codeofconduct].
+Help us keep CTF challenges open and inclusive.
+Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md)

 ## Community